kin-labs/kin-android-ramp-demo/README.md

 To update the current balance we earlier created the `balanceChanged(kinBalance: KinBalance)` callback.
 In here we can now update the text of `textViewBalance`.
 ```
 private fun balanceChanged(kinBalance: KinBalance) {
-    textViewBalance.text = "Your current balance: "+kinBalance.amount.toString()+" KIN"
+    textViewBalance.text = "Your current balance: "+kinBalance.amount.toString()+" Kin"
 }
 ```

 ### 4. Adding Ramp!

-Now that KIN is setup and we show the publicKey and balance, we can finally integrate Ramp.
+Now that Kin is setup and we show the publicKey and balance, we can finally integrate Ramp.
 Firstly, we initialize the RampSDK.
 ```
 lateinit var rampSdk: RampSDK